(1) The Returning Judge

 It will require strength to make it through to the end of the GT and especially the Wrath of God, and to be one of the few survivors to enter the Kingdom Age.
 The reason Jesus spent so much time warning us of the coming Great Tribulation and Wrath of God is because 70-90% of Christians will go through those events.
 The Rapture is not going to take every Christian.
 (See BK1.)

 Some first century writings not included in the New Testament also speak of momentous events in this solar system.
 The letter written by Barnabas says:

 . . . his Son shall come, and abolish the season of the Wicked One, and judge the ungodly; and shall change the sun and the moon, and the stars; then he shall gloriously rest in that seventh day.
 (13:6) (The Lost Books of the Bible)

 If God is going to change the sun, moon, and planets, then truly unexpected and incredible things are going to take place in this solar system.
-Some of it will likely take place before the Rapture since the Rapture is so close to the return.
-Notice that he will also end the reign of the Wicked One, which likely refers to Satan himself, but could refer to the original Antichrist, which was Muhammad, so it refers to the end of Islam (see BK2).
+Some of it will likely take place before the Rapture since the Rapture is so close to his bodily return.
+Notice that he will also end the reign of the Wicked One, which likely refers to Satan himself, but could refer to the original Antichrist, which was Muhammad, which would mean it refers to the end of Islam (see BK2).

 Finally, the Sibylline Oracles tell us about a comet that will be a sign in the sky:

 And in the west there shall a star shine forth which they will call a comet, sign to men 415 Of the sword and of famine and of death, And murder of great leaders and chief men.
 And yet again there shall be among men Greatest signs . . .
 (Book 3, Terry) (The oracles have line numbers, but differ in each translation.)

 The Bate translation is more literal and says the comet is a “long-haired star.”
 Asteroids are seen much more frequently than comets.